Coronavirus (COVID-19): protect yourself and others

 - before and after preparing or eating food

-- after handling waste or dirty laundry or using the bathroom
+- after handling waste, touching dirty laundry or using the bathroom

-If soap and water aren’t available, and your hands aren’t visibly dirty, use an alcohol-based hand sanitizer with at least 60% alcohol.
+If soap and water are not available, and your hands are not visibly dirty, use an alcohol-based hand sanitizer with at least 60% alcohol.
 Use enough to cover the fronts and backs of both hands and between all your fingers.
 Rub your hands together until they feel dry.

 Cough and sneeze etiquette

 Cover coughs and sneezes with a tissue.
-Throw the used tissue in the garbage and wash your hands or use an alcohol-based hand rub immediately.
+Throw the used tissue in the garbage and wash your hands or use an alcohol-based hand sanitizer immediately.

 If you don’t have a tissue, cough and sneeze into your elbow, not your hand.

 Viruses can live on surfaces for several days.
-You can reduce the number of germs and reduce your risk of infection by cleaning and disinfecting every day.
+You can reduce the number of germs and reduce your risk of infection by cleaning and disinfecting.